|This page is under construction|

 |Needs wikifying and reorganization|

-Professor Milton Clodbottle's Astounding Habitarium (or, more simply, the Habitarium) is a flash game in which players raise a group of petpetpets inside one of Prof. Milton Clodbottle's Habitariums.
-Much like a real-life formicarium, the petpetpets (P3s) work together to gather resources, build structures, and defend the Habitarium from pests, under the observation and guidance of the player.
-Players can breed their desired mix of P3s in their Habitarium and customize buildings and P3s with colouring inks.
+Professor Milton Clodbottle's Astounding Habitarium (or, more simply, the Habitarium) was a flash game in which players got to raise a group of petpetpets inside one of Prof. Milton Clodbottle's Habitariums.
+Much like a real-life formicarium, the petpetpets (P3s) worked together to gather resources, build structures, and defend the Habitarium from pests, under the observation and guidance of the player.
+Players breeded their desired mix of P3s in their Habitarium and customized buildings and P3s with colouring inks.

 The Professor is a Yellow Kougra wearing safari gear, an orange bow tie with red spots, and goggles who is shown carrying a Mootix in a domed container and a net, with a Habitarium on his back as a backpack.

 As of November 2011, the game caps out at level fifty but it is clear from the higher-level availability of certain upgrades that there are more levels to be released in the future.
 It is widely considered to be a very good way of earning Neopoints without a huge amount of effort, with level fifty players earning upwards of 100,000 NP per day.